 I might further add that the whole "true vs. false Christian/believer" line of thinking is inherently flawed anyway.
 You might find the No True Scotsman fallacy helpful to understand that.

 In the end, Christians are just a subset of all believers and believers come in all forms, good and bad; serious and lukewarm.
 They still qualify as believers, even if not all are saved.
 Obviously, being a mere believer or Christian should not be our goal, but something beyond that.
 The prophetic description of our end time church age of Laodicean is dirty, blind and naked (Rev 3:17)...and yet it's still addressed as "the church" (Rev 3:14).
 The Laodiceans who do not repent but remain naked or without the proper garment or righteousness of the saints (Mt 25:36=Rev 19:8) will be spit out (Rev 3:16) and told, "I never knew you" (Mt 7:23) and left weeping or gnashing their teeth (Mt 8:12; 25:30).
 Yet they again are still "the church"/ek-klesia = the "called out ones."
 Don't forget many are "called, few are chosen, few are faithful."
 (Mt 22:14; Rev 17:14).
-We must all keep walking forward not looking back in order to be fit for the kingdom (Lk 9:62).
+We must all keep on our new direction and not give up in order to be fit for the kingdom (Lk 9:62).
 Doing this does not make us "true believers" but rather faithful servants of God.

 Is this all just "semantics," as many Christians claim in response to hearing this viewpoint?
 It's understandable that no Christian wants to accept the dictionary definition of a Christian given above because it would mean they have chosen to be something less than what Jesus was talking about for his followers.
 Being a believer is not so great or special.
 The demons believe and tremble.
 Being a faithful, obedient servant of God is the real goal.
 Belonging to a church does not necessarily teach you this, because of all the traditions they teach instead.